maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 There are some major challenges in the field of HPO :
 - The computation time of a single model with a given set of hyperparameters might be long.
 Therefore, iterating over many hyperparameter values might be extremely long
-- The mix of parameters to optimize can be really complex, with many parameters, and varying nature (continuous or categorical for example)
+- The mix of parameters to optimize can be complex, with many parameters, and varying nature (continuous or categorical for example)
-- There is a risk to overfit on the training set if our aim is to ultimately reach the highest performance in the training part
+- There is a risk to overfit on the training set if we aim to ultimately reach the highest performance in the training part
 - The problem gets even more complex in the field of deep learning

 To optimize the hyper-parameters, we tend to use a **validation set** (if available) to limit the overfitting on the train set.